Uberspace/lab/source/guide_jupyter-notebook.rst

  c.NotebookApp.port = 8888
  c.ContentsManager.root_dir = '/home/isabell/'

 .. note:: The parameter ``c.ContentsManager.root_dir`` sets the root of the Jupyter file manger.
-So you could browse your hole user directory with this setting.
+So you could browse your whole user directory with this setting.
   You may want to create a subfolder and then set the ``root_dir`` to ``/home/isabell/subfolder/``

 Set a password for a secure web access.